Liberty Hill Way

 Pete Sapounas, Production Coordinator

 Since coming to Liberty Hill Construction in 2006, Pete understands the remodeling business from the foundation up.
 He brings accuracy and insight to his current position as Production Coordinator, thanks to both his hands-on experience in the field and his expertise in adapting to the evolving needs of each individual project.
 While frequently found at his desk in the Carriage House, Pete remains an integral part of the field team, fostering the strong client relationships that are the Liberty Hill Construction trademark.
 He is always ready to share a laugh and enjoys spending time outdoors camping and fishing with his wife Fallyn and sons Dominick and Alexander.

 Pete’s Fun Fact: Pete can walk on his hands!

 Mark Fournier, Business Development Manager

-With over 15 years in the remodeling industry, Mark brings a wealth of design/build experience to the Liberty Hill Construction team.
-He has a keen understanding of the complexity and myriad details of each project, and provides solutions in keeping with Liberty Hill’s award-winning excellence.
+With over 20 years in the remodeling industry, Mark brings a wealth of design/build experience to the Liberty Hill Construction team.
+He has a keen understanding of the complexity and myriad details of each project and provides solutions in keeping with Liberty Hill’s award-winning excellence.
 After the sale, from project conception through completion, Mark makes himself available as a continuing resource for our customers’ needs and concerns.
 Mark is an experienced tournament bass fisherman and ice hockey enthusiast.
-It’s pretty safe to say that if he’s not working or spending time with his wife, you can find Mark fishing somewhere in the lakes region.
-He lives in Londonderry, NH with his wife and best friend, Marybeth.
+It’s pretty safe to say that if he’s not working or spending time with his wife, you can find Mark fishing somewhere in the Lakes Region.
+He lives in Bedford, NH with his wife and best friend, Marybeth.
 They love to explore Boston, take trips, and bring their French Bulldog, Bluesy everywhere they go!